stuartellis/stuartellis-site-hugo/content/articles/google-search-optimizing.md

 - Google provide search data with the Search Console API
 - Google now also provide an API for fast link submission

+## The Chrome User Experience Report

+The [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report/) (CrUX) measures user experiences on popular Websites.

+The CrUX dataset is updated monthly.
+Aggregate data for origins (Websites) is published on Google BigQuery, so that you can query that data yourself with Google Data Studio or other tools.
+[PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) uses URL-level data.

+## Website Testing Tools

+- [Google "mobile-friendly" test](https://search.google.com/test/mobile-friendly) can also show the source code of a page, as rendered by Googlebot.
+- [Google "rich results" test](https://search.google.com/test/rich-results) shows how Googlebot sees your page when rendering as a desktop browser

+# Resources

 ## Google Documentation

 Google are consolidating their information to the site [web.dev](https://web.dev/).
 [The Google Developers Website](https://developers.google.com/web/) still has a large amount of content.